Getting help through Carer Gateway

 - Counselling – if you are feeling stressed, anxious, sad or frustrated, a counsellor can talk with you either in person or over the phone in the comfort of your own home.

-- Connect with other carers – you might like to meet with people like you who care for someone and share stories, knowledge and experience.
+- In-person and online peer support – you might like to meet with people like you who care for someone and share stories, knowledge and experience.
 You can do this with people in your area or you can join the carer forum online.

 - Respite Care – if you get sick or hurt and you cannot look after someone, emergency respite services can help you.
 Service providers will find ways to look after the person you care for while you have a break.
 Planned respite care can also help you plan for regular breaks to rest and recharge.